-On June 20-23, 2020, we are hosting the seventh annual University of Youth Power (UYP), a for-youth-by-youth social justice conference that is modeled after a college experience.
+On June 24-25, 2021, we are hosting the seventh annual University of Youth Power via Zoom, a for-youth-by-youth social justice conference that is modeled after a college experience.
 UYP is the premier youth peer leadership conference that provides Youth Peer Advocates and change agents the opportunity to build skills and expand their professional network.
-Young people ages 18 to 30 will be able register with a major of Peer Advocacy or Systems Advocacy.
-UYP will take place in Albany, New York, at the College of Saint Rose.
-Resident students will have overnight accommodations in the apartment style dormitory as well as meals on campus.
+Young people ages 16 to 30 will be able register with a major of Peer Advocacy or Systems Advocacy.
+UYP 2021 will take place via Zoom.

 University of Youth Power will include professors from a variety of fields of work included: Disability Rights, Mental Health, Recovery, Child Welfare, Juvenile Justice, Labor, Independent Living and More!